dvai/Ankia-Theme/README.md

 ## Creating Blog Categories

-Creating blog categories is simple.
-Create child notes under the "My Blog" note and assign the following attributes to those notes:
+Creating blog categories is very simple.
+Just create sub-notes under the "Article categories" note, and then assign the following attributes to that note:

 *   `#categoryName = xxx` - This attribute is used by the "blogStateChange" script to find the corresponding category.
 It is recommended to keep it consistent with the category title.
 *   `#sorted=date #sortDirection=desc` - (Optional but recommended) Sort blog posts by publication date in descending order.